Article I. Name and Acronym

 Article II.
 Purpose

-The Tennessee Academic Advising Association was created as a forum for sharing ideas and exchanging information related to academic advising at the University of Tennessee, Knoxville.
-A primary goal is to provide its members with opportunities for professional development and peer support, ultimately building a network of resources to enhance student success.
-Equally important is the representation and promotion of the interests of academic advising within the larger university community.
+The Tennessee Academic Advising Association was created as a forum for sharing ideas and exchanging information related to academic advising and student success strategies at the University of Tennessee, Knoxville.
+A primary goal is to provide members with opportunities for professional development and peer support, ultimately building a network of resources to enhance student success.
+Equally important is the representation and promotion of student success through academic advising and campus partnerships throughout the university community.

 - To foster an environment that supports academic advising as a teaching/learning relationship between students and advisors,

-- To promote collaboration across university advising programs, and
+- To promote collaboration across university advising, academic success, career programs, and the Professional Development Committee, and

-- To provide advisor development programs for those engaged in academic advising.
+- To provide professional development programs for those engaged in academic advising and success.

 Article III.
-Association with the National Academic Advising Association (NACADA)
+Association with the Global Community for Academic Advising (NACADA)

-TennACADA is associated with the National Academic Advising Association (NACADA) and supports the goals and programs of NACADA.
+TennACADA is associated with the Global Community for Academic Advising (NACADA) and supports the goals and programs of NACADA.

 Article IV.
 Membership

-Section 1.
-The membership and opportunities for leadership shall be open to all individuals and there shall be no discrimination for reasons of religion, age, race or ethnicity, color, sex, marital status, national origin, disability, or sexual orientation.
+Section I. The membership and opportunities for leadership shall be open to all individuals and there shall be no discrimination for reasons of religion, age, race or ethnicity, gender identity, marital status, national origin, ability, or sexual orientation.

-- Eligibility: Active memberships shall be open to faculty members, administrators, counselors, and staff at UT whose interests are in the area of academic advising.
+- Eligibility: Active membership shall be open to faculty members, administrators, counselors, and staff at the University of Tennessee, Knoxville whose interests are in the areas of academic advising and success.

 - Procedure: An eligible individual shall become a regular member upon enrollment in the records of TennACADA.